-The project will occur in two phases, starting construction this summer and continuing through 2015.
-Phase 1 was completed in summer 2014.
+The project will occur in two phases, Phase 1 was completed in summer 2014.

-Construction of Phase 2 will begin again in the spring of 2015 and is anticipated to go until mid-October.
+Construction of Phase 2 will begin again on Tues.
+May 26th and is anticipated to go until mid-October.
 All major trail events will be accommodated by re-opening the trail for events.
 Pedestrian and Bicycle detour routes will be posted on the Parks and Recreation Facebook page, Twitter and here on the project web site while work has commenced.

 Chester Creek Trail is NOW OPEN!!!
 Get out and check out the trail this weekend or take part in the Mayor's Midnight Sun Marathon!
 Note: if you are trying to access the trail from the Maplewood Spur, please follow the detour on Northern Lights down to the trail.
 Only the main trail corridor has been re-opened.
 The trail IS NOT REPAVED, use caution in the compacted gravel.
 We will resume construction again on Monday, June 22nd.
 Enjoy and GOOD LUCK MARATHONERS!

 Construction on Segment 2 is well underway.
 The crew is currently working on the most technical section from the New Seward Highway to Lake Otis.

 On Wed., June 17th the Arc of Anchorage spur connector trail will be closed.
 There will be a small detour posted at each end of section.